canonical/nginx-ingress-integrator-operator/README.md

 <!-- vale Canonical.007-Headings-sentence-case = YES -->

 A [Juju](https://juju.is/) [charm](https://documentation.ubuntu.com/juju/3.6/reference/charm/) deploying and managing external access to HTTP/HTTPS services in a
-Kubernetes cluster via an Nginx Ingress resource.
+Kubernetes cluster through an Nginx Ingress resource.
 This charm requires the Kubernetes cluster in question to have an [Nginx Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) already deployed into it.
 The Nginx Integrator Operator is a workload-less charm that allows other charms to configure an Nginx Ingress resource.